Posted in

 Final Thoughts

-If you need it, don’t hesitate to ask at local churches, shelters, or community centers; they often have more resources than many realize.
+If you need it, don’t hesitate to ask at local churches, shelters, or community centers; sometimes they also have more resources.
 And if you’re looking to help, preparing and distributing blessing bags is one of the most personal and direct ways to make a difference.